Credential handling is one of those topics where abstraction hides reality.

 This article removes the abstraction layer and walks through what really happens, why it happens, and how to observe it yourself.

 This is not a theoretical discussion.
-This is a hands-on exploration.

 Table of Contents